prcutler/pi-dial/README.md

 ![pi-dial in enclosure](/img/pidial.png)

 # Pi-Dial
 Pi-Dial consists of two Python programs that can be used with a Raspberry Pi to control Zone 2 of a Denon audio-visual receiver (AVR).
 You will also need 16x2 LCD display and two rotary encoders.
 Grogu not included.
-For more information I [blogged my progress](https://paulcutler.org/tags/pi-dial/) over 2021 creating `pi-dial`.
+For more information you can read my series  [of blog posts ](https://paulcutler.org/tags/pi-dial/) over 2021 creating `pi-dial`.

 ## Features
 * Control the volume of Zone 2 using a rotary encoder